Constellation Field: Rugby

 In 2018, the Houston SaberCats of Major League Rugby utilized the ballpark for exhibition games of the upstart league.
 They later played their regular season home games at Dyer Stadium.
 For the 2019 season, the club anticipated having a dedicated rugby stadium for their use, Aveva Stadium, to be completed in time for the first home game.
 Due to construction delays caused by weather, the SaberCats continued play at Constellation Field for the beginning of their season.
-They are expected to open their first home game at Aveva Stadium in April 2019.
+As of 2024 they play their home games at SaberCats Stadium.

 Acquisition by the Houston Astros

 On April 20, 2021, the Sugar Land City Council approved the acquisition of the Sugar Land Skeeters by the Houston Astros, as well as extended the Skeeters' Constellation Field lease until 2045.

 Features

 Constellation Field has one of the largest scoreboards in minor league baseball.
 It is also unique in that its shape resembles Texas' borders.
 The scoreboard, constructed by TS Sports, rises almost 100 feet above the playing field.
 Additionally, Constellation Field has a traditional, manually operated scoreboard in the left-field wall.